lucasanguinetti/Deep-Learning-Power-Allocation-in-Massive-MIMO/README.md

 # Content of KERAS Code Package

 The package containining the simulation environment, based on KERAS, to train and execute the deep learning power allocation algorithm with the max-min and max-prod power allocation strategies is contained in the 'PYTHON_CODE' folder.
-To run it, one needs to first generate a data sample and a testing sample by using the MATLAB code.
+To run it, one needs to first generate a data sample and a testing sample by using the MATLAB code (which produces the 'MyDataFile.mat' files), and then run the 'transform_data_maxmin.m' and 'transform_data_maxprod.m' to extract the data required for the python code.

 # License and Referencing